 GrafNet is a batch static baseline processor and network adjustment package.
 It is often used to check or establish base station coordinates for later use within GrafNav or to survey static networks.
-See GrafNet Overview on page 122 for more information.
+GrafNet is included with the installation of GrafNav and Inertial Explorer, but is not included with the installation of Inertial Explorer Xpress.
+See GrafNet Overview on page 121 for more information.